AdobeDocs/media-analytics.en/help/implementation/edge/migrate/parameters-mapping.md

 ## Media Analytics reserved variables

-As of October 2025, the `media.mediaTimed` XDM field path is fully deprecated and replaced by `mediaReporting`.
+As of October 2025, the `media.mediaTimed` XDM field path used by the Analytics source connector is fully deprecated and replaced by `mediaReporting`.
 Data ingested after October 2025 includes only `mediaReporting` fields.
 Earlier data remains available under the legacy field path, reflected in the tables below under **Legacy XDM field**.

 ### Keep-alive call behavior